 The WIMM hosts many of the PIs in IMD and NDCLS and where many of our students are based.
-The WIMM is also home to PIs and students from a number of other non-RDM departments from within the MSD such as Oncology and the Nuffield Department of Medicine.
+The WIMM is also home to PIs and students from several other non-RDM departments from within the MSD such as Oncology and the Nuffield Department of Medicine.